Contact

 The World LHC Computing GRID (WLCG) is the worldwide distributed computing infrastructure controlled by software middleware that allows a seamless usage of shared storage and computing resources.

-One PByte of data is expected to be produced every year by the CMS detector at the LHC collider.
+About 10 PBytes of data are produced every year by the experiments running at the LHC collider.
 This data must be processed (iterative and refined calibration and analysis) by a large scientific community that is widely distributed geographically.
-Instead of concentrating all necessary computing resources in a single location, the LHC experiments have decided to set-up a network of computing centers distributed all over the world.

 The UCL site of the WLCG Belgian Tier2 is deployed in a dedicated room close to the cyclotron control room of the IRMP Institute and is currently a fully functional component of the WLCG.